 Store bought slime will typically last through multiple months of use before it begins to harden.
 Homemade slime will only last a week or two before the hardening begins.

-Of course if your slime does start to harden you can easily add products to soften it up again.
+Of course if your slime does start to harden you can easily add products to your old slime to soften it up again (and there are many videos showing how to soften your slime).
 You can also lengthen the lifespan of your slime by properly sealing it after every use.

 Slime that is exposed to the air will begin to harden much faster than slime that is kept in an airtight container.